-Sonder Health Plans ATTN: Member Services Department 6190 Powers Ferry Road, Suite 320 Atlanta, GA 30339
+Sonder Health Plans ATTN: Member Services Department 6190 Powers Ferry Road, Suite 320 Atlanta, GA 30339 will be returned to you.

-Make money orders payable to Sonder Health Plans.
-Do not make payable to CMS or HHS, or it will be returned to you.
 The Sonder Health Plans (SHP) Member ID should be written on the money order.
 If someone other than the Member is submitting payment, both, SHP Member ID, and Member's full name should be written on the money order.
 If the check is covering payment amounts for more than one Member, please include all SHP Member IDs and the amounts paid for each Member ID being included in the sum payment of that money order to avoid processing delays.